kdgcanare24-creator/CampusLostAndFoundApp/README.md

 ---

 ## **How It Works**
-1. Users register or log in.
+1. View Lost Items.
 2. Report lost or found items with a photo and description.
-3. Browse or search for items reported by others.
-4. Contact the finder/owner to arrange a safe meet-up for returning items.
+3. Contact the finder/owner to arrange a safe meet-up for returning items.

 ---